 Some might think the dog doesn’t need carbohydrates in the diet, and this is partly true.
 But the only fuel for a dog’s brain is glucose.
-Hypoglycemia, lack of enough glucose to the brain, can cause damage beyond repair.
+Hypoglycemia, a lack of enough glucose in the brain, can cause damage beyond repair.
 By not feeding them carbohydrates, proteins inside the body must instead be converted to glucose (gluconeogenesis).
 This is an energy-costly and not equally efficient way to glucose.

-Therefore, since glucose is easiest retrieved from carbohydrates, it is a good choice to have at least a minimum of carbohydrates in the dog’s diet.
+Therefore, since glucose is the easiest retrieved from carbohydrates, it is a good choice to have at least a minimum of carbohydrates in the dog’s diet.